vaughantay/roguelove/README.md

   * Classes can also automatically grant certain abilities on level up.
   * Future improvements: Classes granting options to choose between abilities on level up, rather than automatically giving them.
 * Miscellaneous:
   * Features can have "actions" attached to them.
 There's a new keybinding used to perform a feature's action.
-Theoretically, features can have multiple actions attached to them, but this is untested.
+Features can have multiple actions attached to them.

 [Incomplete guide to using the Roguelove engine](https://docs.google.com/document/d/1bJmuokbK8Xtd2P9K8KRQRSeGdHd78HGKuOKaZltCoE4/edit?usp=sharing)